 06 of 09

 Debbie and Stephen Cornwell's paperback offers recipes such as exotic, erotic chicken, sea nymph promise and hanky-panky greens.
 The flirtatious recipes are offered up with a good dose of humor.
 As the warning label states: Excessive use of this book may result in the lack of sleep.
 Best to reserve these meals for those extraordinary occasions.

 Spending time together in the kitchen can be a very satisfying experience, but what if you don't want anything super-fancy or gourmet?
 If you want something tasty, reasonably easy to prepare and designed for couples with a minimum of leftovers, Warren Caterson's paperback is the book for you.
 Suitable for newlyweds to empty-nesters, the book covers basic techniques along with 235 recipes using fresh and easy-to-find ingredients.

 Women always seem to be impressed by a guy who knows his way around the kitchen.
 With step-by-step photography, this hardcover by Rocky Fino makes it simple to cook a delectable meal for that someone special in your life.
 This award-winning cookbook would make a great gift (and hint) for your man.Continue to 9 of 9 below.

 09 of 09

-This famous witty author delves deeply into aphrodisiacs with wit and surprisingly sober interest in this volume.
-Even if some of the exotic ingredients (such as a crane or leopard marrow) are unavailable or don't quite seem appealing to the palate, the recipes are certainly interesting reading for the foodie who normally tries anything once.
-Paperback.
-By Norman Douglas.
+Norman Douglas delves deeply into aphrodisiacs with wit and surprisingly sober interest in this paperback volume.
+Even if some of the exotic ingredients (such as a crane or leopard marrow) are unavailable or don't quite seem appealing to the palate, the recipes are undoubtedly interesting reading for the foodie who usually tries anything once.